mingfuli/mingfuli.github.io/_portfolio/portfolio-2.md

 </iframe>

 * The Golem system which includes golems spawning, evolution, and emotion handling.
 Golems start out as a Baby, and evolve into a Grown-up when they max out their happiness meter.
 Players can assign task to a Grown-up can golems to help building their garden.
 * I developed and provided the emotion and exressions handling APIs to other engineers in the team.
 The APIs follows Publish–subscribe pattern.
-My engineering peers, who worked for UI and dialogue, can easily update a golem's emotion and expression in a decoupling and elegant manner.
+My engineering peers, who worked for UI and dialogue, can easily update a golem's emotion and expression in a decoupling manner.

 ### Driven by Behavior Tree
 <center><img src='/images/npbehave_window.png'><br/></center>